allytrope/variant-analysis/README.md

 * `bwa`
 * `conda`
 * `gatk`
+* `impute2`
 * `lcMLkin`
 * `mamba`
+* `plink`
-* `shapeit4`
+* `shapeit`
 * `snakemake`

 The method used for testing this program involved installing `conda` and creating a conda environment containing `bwa`, `mamba`, and `snakemake`.
-To receive the most up-to-date version of `gatk`, download the release from the [GitHub GATK page](https://github.com/broadinstitute/gatk/releases) and build the GATK conda environment as described in [GATK conda instructions](https://gatk.broadinstitute.org/hc/en-us/articles/360035889851--How-to-Install-and-use-Conda-for-GATK4).
-The environment should be stored under `/workflow/envs/gatk.yaml`.
-Other programs can be installed with their using their download instructions.
+To receive the most up-to-date version of `gatk`, download the release from the [GitHub GATK page](https://github.com/broadinstitute/gatk/releases).
+GATK dependecies will be installed automatically in their own environment when run at `/workflow/envs/gatk.yaml`.
+Other programs can be installed using their corresponding download instructions.
 For example,`lcMLkin` can be cloned from the [GitHub page](https://github.com/COMBINE-lab/maximum-likelihood-relatedness-estimation).

 ## Configuration